mileserickson/tripshark/README.md

 | Basic web application (functional/unstyled) | 2016-04-19 (Tuesday)
 | Simulated trip plan visualizations | 2016-04-20 (Wednesday) |
 | Pretty web application (templates/graphs) | 2016-04-21 (Thursday) |

+## Risks/Challenges

+* Vehicle location data is missing for a significant proportion of bus trips (at least 10%) due to problems with the proprietary equipment used to track and report vehicle locations.
+This will result in data gaps that will need to be imputed.

+* I will need to make use of the existing [OneBusAway REST API](http://developer.onebusaway.org/modules/onebusaway-application-modules/current/api/where/index.html) code base in order to build the proposed data pipeline.
+This code base is well-documented, including detailed setup instructions, but it is possible that I will encounter unforeseen challenges in its deployment.
+(Obviously, experience gained in my past life as a systems engineer is essential to this part of the project.)

+* This project will generate a potentially large amount of data to be stored and queried on AWS.
+I will need to make careful and deliberate decisions about how to store and manage this data.